lodo1995/dlang-tour/public/content/en/basics/memory.md

     }

 Unless specified otherwise the default is `@system`.
-Using `@safe`, a subset of D can be forced to prevent memory bugs by design.
+Using `@safe`, a subset of D, many memory bugs can be prevented by design.
 `@safe` code can only call other `@safe` or `@trusted` functions.
 `@trusted` functions are manually verified functions and allow to bridge the world between SafeD and the underlying dirty low-level world.